-The School of Computing is excited to announce the initiation of a new undergraduate minor in Digital Production Arts.
-It is designed so that students receive significant training across the artistic and technical disciplines that underlie computer animation, visual effects, and computer games.
-The Minor's core is a new course in studio methods for 3D graphics and animation that will be centered on the open-source Blender system.
-The Minor also features new two-semester course sequences that teach computer scientists and engineers relevant foundation concepts in art, and that teach artists and architects relevant foundation concepts in computer science and mathematics.
+The undergraduate minor in Digital Production Arts is designed so that students receive significant training across the artistic and technical disciplines that underlie computer animation, visual effects, and computer games.
+The Minor's core is a course in studio methods for 3D graphics and animation that is centered on the open-source Blender system.
+The Minor also features two-semester course sequences that teach computer scientists and engineers relevant foundation concepts in art, and that teach artists and architects relevant foundation concepts in computer science and mathematics.
 Students in other majors complete a subset of these courses.
 The DPA Minor has been officially offered since the Fall of 2011.

 The Minor in Digital Production Arts assists the student to develop the entry-level artistic and technical expertise necessary for effective production of 3D computer graphics and animation.
 The Minor is especially well suited for students wishing to pursue graduate study in Digital Production Arts.